The Basics From Overseas:

 business one could register as a company or sole trader which

 involves fairly straight forward procedures however, you are advised

-to use the services of a lawyer in the case of
+to use the services of a lawyer in the case of companies.

-investments you may want to use the services of
+factory, a plantation etc. you may want to use the services of

 It maybe useful to know that there are a number of business